-Based mainly in dedicated teaching/research laboratories in the School of Geography, this 12 month, full-time (or 2-year part-time) postgraduate programme of study comprises both formal, taught course units, over two semesters (FT, or 4 semesters PT), and supervised research (MSc. only), assessed by submission of a 9,000 word dissertation.
+This 12 month, full-time (or 2 year part-time) postgraduate programme of study comprises both formal, taught course units, over two semesters (FT, or 4 semesters PT), and supervised research (M.Sc. only), assessed by submission of a 9,000 word dissertation.

-Students must accumulate 180 course credits to achieve the required standard for recommendation to the degree of MSc.
+Students must accumulate 180 course credits to achieve the required standard for recommendation to the degree of M.Sc.
 The dissertation, based on an original research project of the student's own design, accounts for 60 credits.
-The remaining 120 credits are based on eight, 15 credit "course units".
-Each course unit comprises a minimum of 20 hours of formal tuition usually within a timetabled slot of 2 hours per week, over each 12 week teaching semester.
-The programme begins with various 'Welcome Week' activities, which includes, by way of introduction, informal explanatory, orientation, practical and social events.
+The remaining 120 credits are based on four compulsory and four optional 15 credit course units.
+All assessment for the four compulsory course units is coursework-based, with no unseen written exams.